Marken-Foo/variants-site/content/post/200510-xq-fundamentals.md

 ## A fundamental skill in xiangqi, to think that I still didn't know it after so many years... ##

-Text source: WeChat public group "象棋微学堂"
+Text source: WeChat public group of "象棋微学堂" (WeChess)

 "Evaluating a position" in xiangqi refers to a player's overall analysis and judgement of the deployment and positioning of the forces of both sides, and from this gaining a sense of the future developments in the game.
 This kind of conclusion should be an objective reflection of the actual position, and forms the basis of the player's decisions on the strategy and tactics that follow.
 Evaluating a position should be one of the fundamental skills every xiangqi player has, and in the author's opinion is the most important of those skills.